ARE LIFE INSURANCE BENEFITS TAXABLE? HOW IS LIFE INSURANCE TREATED BY THE TAX MAN?

 However – any amount above the death benefit would be taxable as income at regular interest rates.

-Do not let the taxes discourage you from selecting a longer term payout.
+Do not let the taxes discourage you from selecting a longer-term payout.
 Interest income is “free money” that you did not have to work to earn.
-We highly recommend this option for any policy over $100,000.
+Even if you get taxed at a 25% tax rate, you still keep the rest of the income.
+We highly recommend this option for any policy of over $100,000.

-Extending the benefit payout over a longer period of time keeps your beneficiaries from going broke like many lottery winners do.
+Extending the benefit payout over a longer period of time keeps your beneficiaries from going broke as many lottery winners do.

 Find out about all of your distribution options for your life insurance when you start a quote here: